AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_web_ng.md

 To make a voice call, your app client has the following steps to take:

-**1. Get a token**
-The app client requests a token from your app server.
+1. The app client requests a token from your app server.
 This token authenticates the user when the app client joins a channel.

-**2. Join an Agora RTC channel**
-The client joins an RTC (Real-time Communication) channel by calling the APIs provided by Agora.
+2. The client joins an Real-time Communication (RTC) channel by calling the APIs provided by Agora.
 When that happens, Agora automatically creates an RTC channel.
 App clients that pass the same channel name join the same channel.

-**3. Publish and subscribe to audio in the channel**

-After joining an RTC channel, you can use the `LocalTrack` and `RemoteTrack` objects to publish and subscirbe to audio tracks in the channel.
+3. After joining an RTC channel, use the `LocalTrack` and `RemoteTrack` objects to publish and subscirbe to audio tracks in the channel.
 For an app client to join an RTC channel, you need the following information:
 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io/).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
 - A token: A credential for authenticating the identity of the user when your app client joins an RTC channel.
+For rapid testing, you do not need to deploy a token server.
+[Generate a temporary token](/en/Agora%20Platform/get_appid_token?platform=All%20Platforms#rtc-temp-token) on Agora Console.
 - The channel name: A string that identifies the RTC channel for the voice call.

 ## Prerequisites